samuel-rosa/phd_thesis/chap/README.md

 **Title**: General introduction

 **Description**: This chapter contains the general introduction of the thesis.

-It is subdivided in two sections, each with three subsections:
+**Structure**: The *General introduction* is subdivided in two sections, each with three subsections:

 * Background and motivation
   - Demand for soil information